cmalonzo/OfficeDocs-SharePoint-PowerShell/sharepoint/sharepoint-ps/sharepoint-online/Set-SPOTenant.md

 - False (default) – Guest users will only be able to share to users that exist within the current site.
 - True – Guest users will be able to find user accounts in the directory by typing in the exact email address match.

-Note: When the value is set to True, you will also need to enable [SharePoint and OneDrive integration with Microsoft Entra B2B](/sharepoint/sharepoint-azureb2b-integration) for the functionality to work.
+Note: When the value is set to True, you will also need to enable [SharePoint and OneDrive integration with Azure AD B2B](/sharepoint/sharepoint-azureb2b-integration) for the functionality to work.

 ```yaml
 Type: Boolean